Abdul-Rahman99/Abdul-Rahman99/README.md

 ### 🎯 Fun Facts

-- 🌍 I love exploring new technologies and integrating AI with IoT devices.
+- 🌍🤖 I love exploring new technologies and integrating AI with IoT devices.
-- 📚 In my free time, I enjoy reading about data science and data engineering.
+- 📚 In my free time, I enjoy reading about data science and data engineering 🤓.
-- 🏊‍♂️ I'm an avid swimmer and often participate in chess tournaments.
+- 🏊‍♂️ I'm an avid swimmer and often participate in chess tournaments 🏆.

 ### 📫 Get in Touch